Our recent GPS/GNSS research is described on the Ice Tracker page.

 In Glacsweb we have used Topcon and Leica dGPS equipment to continuously monitor glacier flow.
 Normal GPS is accurate to a few metres and would be too inacurate to measure small movements of the glacier.
 Differential GPS (dGPS) can be much more accurate (millimetres) but requires specialised hardware and software.
-We installed several dGPS recorders on the glacier to measure the surface changes over the years.
-Each recording is processed on our server (together with a “fixed” location recording) to produce a long term record of movement and melting.
+In previous resaerch we installed several dGPS recorders on the glacier to measure the surface changes over the years.
+Each recording was processed on our server (together with a “fixed” location recording) to produce a long term record of movement and melting.
 The NERC equipment pool loan of Leica units allowed us to measure points over a wide area on the glacier as well as place a “fixed” point on the moraine.
 Read our report here.

 The Leica System 1200 units on loan from NERC used 2.6W when on and around 13mW when sleeping.
 The overall power use was very high as we recorded for long periods.
 This experience helped us to design our new ice trackers.

 We initially experimented with recordings from simpler (L1 only) Ublox chips (LEA-6) which are much lower cost – at the price of accuracy (we obtained 9cm accuracy, 17cm vertically, with a 2hr recording run against the Leica reference station on the moraine 100m away).

 Newer generations of small lower cost dGPS units mean it is possible to deploy more of them for longer (as some use very little power).
 We moved on to testing if real-time kinematic mode – where fixes are read every second can be used instead of long data recordings.
 Because the “rover” is in a very similar position and there are increasing numbers of GPS satellites this turned out to be better than expected.